|product_index||The index of the ds_list that contains the available purchases.|

 It is worth noting that the only essential keys for any target

-store setup (per product ID) is the "id", except for Windows 8 and
+store setup (per product ID) is the "id".

 Activating purchases will also trigger an IAP Event, which creates a special iap_data ds_map of the event type iap_ev_product.
 This ds_map will have the following additional key: